JuliaGeometry/DelaunayTriangulation.jl/README.md

 ## Gmsh

 Support is also added for a simple mesh generator with Gmsh (see https://gmsh.info/), tested up to v4.9.4 on Windows 64.
 The function for this is `generate_mesh`, and accepts inputs of boundary points that are in counter-clockwise order.
 This is especially useful for e.g. finite volume codes.
-Currently I only have code working for simply connected domains - it would be nice to have an alternative, but this is the best I can do with the time I have (the alternative would require me to think a lot more about ghost nodes, boundary edges, etc. when the domain has holes, and the impact this would have on the existing code and existing data structures).
+Currently I only have code working for simply connected domains - it would be nice to have an alternative, but this is the best I can do with the time I have (the alternative would require me to think a lot more about ghost nodes, boundary edges, etc. when the domain has holes, and the impact this would have on the existing code and existing data structures) -- this will eventually be supported.

 Let me give an example.
 In my directory, I have downloaded `gmsh` and saved it as `gmsh-4.9.4-Windows64`, so I define
 ```julia